FIFA Rankings: India stay 105th after progress in 2023 AFC Asian Cup qualifiers

 Editors' Picks

 Among the other two fixtures amid the June qualifiers, the Blue Tigers faced a 1-0 loss to Qatar (42, +16) and defeated Bangladesh 2-0 (188, -4).
-The reigning Asian champions saw a spike in their ranking owing to them making semi-finals of the 2021 CONCACAF Gold Cup as invitees, where they lost to eventual winners USA.
+The reigning Asian champions saw a spike in their ranking owing to them making semi-finals of the 2021 CONCACAF Gold Cup as invitees, where they lost to eventual winners USA (10, +10) who have broken into the top 10.

 Despite their elimination in the quarter-finals of the EURO 2020 finals, Belgium have managed to retain their spot at the summit while winners Italy (5, +2) move up by two places into the top five.